“In the still mind, in the depths of meditation, the Self reveals itself” (Bhagavad Gita, Chap. 6 Dhyana Yoga: Verse 20)

 Week 2: Bhakti Yoga (Devotion and Self-surrender)

-Part 2 brings in the devotional element, specifically Bhakti-Dhyana techniques of mantra and devotional visualisation, to increase mental focus and emphasise the necessity of “Head & Heart” working together.
+Module 2 brings in the devotional element, specifically Bhakti-Dhyana techniques of mantra and devotional visualisation, to increase mental focus and emphasise the necessity of “Head & Heart” working together.

 Week 3: Jnana Yoga (Awareness and Self-knowledge)

-Part 3 morphs towards Jnana Yoga and Self-enquiry, the emphasis now being on in-turning the mind towards the purely subjective.
+Module 3 morphs towards Jnana Yoga and Self-enquiry, the emphasis now being on in-turning the mind towards the purely subjective.
 The core practice becomes Self-attention (Atma Dhyana) rather than chakral/objective concentration.

 This course owes its principal inspiration to two giants of 20th century Indian spirituality: Sri Ramana Maharshi and Sri Shivabalayogi.
 The former’s ‘direct path’ teaching of Self-enquiry/Atma Vichara underpins the higher levels of this course but Maharshi himself regularly warned that Self-enquiry was not for “immature minds”: he recommended meditation and devotional techniques as effective means to develop the necessary “inner strength of one-pointedness” before Self-enquiry can successfully be practised.
 The earlier stages of this course provide the necessary mental strengthening through Raja and Bhakti Yoga.